Khaled Mosharraf: 15 August 1975 Coup

 When Sheikh Mujibur Rahman was killed on 15 August 1975, Mosharraf was instructed by General Ziaur Rahman to prepare an operation in the case of an intervention by the Indian army.
 Following the 15 August coup, the chain of command broke down in the Bangladesh army, as the junior officers who led the coup began 'acting like generals'.
-Wanting to restore order, Mosharraf organised meetings on 18 and 19 August, which were attended by the commanders of the army, police and BDR.
+Wanting to restore order, Mosharraf organised meetings on 18 and 19 August, which were attended by the commanders of the army, police, and BDR.

-The junior officers who organised the 15 August coup were staying in Bangabhaban with the new president Khandakar Mustaq Ahmad.
+The junior officers who organised the 15 August coup were staying in Bangabhaban with the new president, Khandakar Mustaq Ahmad.
 On 22 August, Mosharraf visited Mustaq and requested that the troops stationed at Bangabhaban be removed, which Mustaq refused.
 On 24 August, Ziaur Rahman replaced K.M.
-Shafiullah as the Chief of Army Staff.
+Shafiullah as the chief of army staff.

 3 November 1975 Coup

 During the early hours of 3 November 1975, Mosharraf and Colonel Shafaat Jamil used the Dhaka Brigade to capture all key points around the capital, except for Bangabhaban.
-Ziaur Rahman was forced to resign as Chief of Army Staff and Mosharraf appointed himself as Major General and declared himself as the new Chief of Army Staff.
-The leaders of the 15 August coup, along with the artillery and armoured troops under their command were holding out at Bangabhaban.
+Ziaur Rahman was forced to resign as chief of army staff and Mosharraf appointed himself as major general and declared himself the new chief of army staff.
+The leaders of the 15 August coup, along with the artillery and armoured troops under their command, were holding out at Bangabhaban.
 To avoid a confrontation, Mosharraf allowed the junior army officers involved in the 15 August coup to leave Bangladesh unharmed.
-Before the junior army officers left, a group of soldiers under their command killed four Awami League politicians in Dhaka Central Jail.
+Before the junior army officers left, a group of soldiers under their command killed four national leaders of the provisional government in Dhaka Central Jail.

 7 November 1975 Coup

 Before Ziaur Rahman was arrested in the early hours of 3 November 1975, he made a phone call to his friend Lt.
 Colonel (retired) Abu Taher and urged him to do something.
 In response, Taher and his clandestine group Biplobi Shainik Sangstha (BSS) held meetings every night between 4 and 6 November in preparation for an uprising, which was launched during the early hours of 7 November.
-When the coup began, Mosharraf was at Bangabhaban, with A.T.M.
+When the coup began, Mosharraf was at Bangabhaban with A.T.M.
 Haider and Nazmul Huda.

 Upon realising that their 3 November coup had been undone, Khaled Mosharraf, A.T.M.
-Haider and Nazmul Huda left Bangabhaban to seek safety at the headquarters of the 10 Bengal Regiment.
+Haider, and Nazmul Huda left Bangabhaban to seek safety at the headquarters of the 10 Bengal Regiment.
 Although the soldiers of the 10 Bengal Regiment did not have any direct link to the Biplobi Shainik Sangstha, they came to know about the mutiny.
 Colonel Nawazesh, who was the commanding officer of the 10 Bengal Regiment, received a phone call from Ziaur Rahman, who asked Nawazesh to ensure the safety of Mosharraf and his companions.

-Nawazesh held a meeting with other officers of the 10 Bengal Regiment, during which two officers, Captain Asad and Captain Jalil allegedly said "Let the bastards come, we'll sort them out", referring to Mosharraf.
+Nawazesh held a meeting with other officers of the 10 Bengal Regiment, during which two officers, Captain Asad and Captain Jalil, allegedly said, "Let the bastards come, we'll sort them out", referring to Mosharraf.